Understanding Hypersensitivity Pneumonitis: Causes and Symptoms

 Cryptococcosis

 Cryptococcosis is a disease caused by the fungus Cryptococcus neoformans.
-It is usually found in soil; because it is so ubiquitous, it is difficlut to avoid exposure.
+It is usually found in soil; because it is so ubiquitous, it is difficult to avoid exposure.
 Cryptococcosis infection is extremely rare in healthy people.
-Those most at risk of infection are patients with compromised immune systems, such as people with HIV/AIDS, or Hodgkin’s disease, and patients who take high-dose corticosteriods or are undergoing chemotherapy.
-Although cryptococcosis can be treated with antifungal medications, it has the potential to to become a very serious infection.
+Those most at risk of infection are patients with compromised immune systems, such as people with HIV/AIDS or Hodgkin’s disease, and patients who take high-dose corticosteroids or are undergoing chemotherapy.
+Although cryptococcosis can be treated with antifungal medications, it has the potential to become a very serious infection.

 —————————————————————————